-• Plan to use your small-group professional development meetings to share your online consulting experiences.
-Your group members can offer support and advice and in the process help the UWC refine our online consulting practice.
+• Use your small-group professional development meetings to share your online consulting experiences.
+Your group members can offer support and advice, and your group leader can pass along emerging concerns and ideas to inform our all-staff meetings and our online consulting best practices.

 Establish rapport